Pursuing the American Dream

-Whenever I think of grit, determination, and more importantly giving, I think of my father.
+Whenever I think of grit, determination, and more importantly giving, I think of my father, Teofilo Macalintal.

-My father was born in a small municipality in a province in the Philippines.
+My father grew up in the municipality of Alitagag in the province of Batangas in the Philippines.
 The family didn’t have much growing up and being one of 12 children, there was even less to go around.
-He found himself running around with gangs in his younger days and has the fading tattoos on his hands to show for it.
+He found himself running around with gangs in his younger days and had the fading tattoos on his hands to show for it.
 He could have easily stayed on this path, but he wanted more; so he changed his ways, stayed away from the wrong crowds, started focusing on school and became the first of his siblings to graduate college.
-At this point, he had two choices: stay in the Philippines and pursue a career in a country that had always been home, or leave the island country and venture into the unknown of the United States in pursuit of the “American Dream”.
+At this point, he had two choices: stay in the Philippines and pursue a career in a country that had always been home, or leave the country, his family and his friends, and venture into the unknown of the United States in pursuit of the “American Dream”.

-A marriage and three children later, my dad saved enough to open up an oriental food mart and restaurant.
-Every day, he would wake up early and commute into Manhattan for his day job as a blood technician, then once 5 pm hit, he would go straight to the store and worked there until close at 9 pm, proceeded to clean up the books until 1 am after returning home, and then would sleep for a mere few hours to start the cycle all over again.
+A marriage and three children later, my dad saved enough to open up a Filipino food mart and restaurant in Edison, NJ.
+Every day, he would wake up early and commute into Manhattan for his day job as a blood technician, then once 5 pm hit, he would commute back to the Metropark station.
+From there, he would go straight to the store and work there until close at 9 pm, proceed to clean up the books until 1 am after returning home, and then would sleep for a mere few hours to start the cycle all over again.
 Throughout all of this, he continued to send money back to the Philippines to not only help provide support to just his siblings, but also their families and extended family.